Anomaly-Animals/Anomaly-Reasoning/README.md

 # Anomaly-Reasoning

-Data Processing and Reasoning for anomaly explanation
+Data Processing and Reasoning for anomaly explanation.
+Includes a small flask backend.

 ## Rules found through decision tree
 If HKONT or BSCHL or KTOSL are unique that entry is an anomaly